 The Northwest MRC (NWMRC) is a regional Medical Reserve Corps (MRC) unit–a force of dedicated volunteers who stand ready to support the community in the event of a public health emergency.
 We are composed of teams of medical and public health professionals who, along with interested community members, volunteer their skills, expertise and time to support ongoing public health initiatives and assist during emergencies throughout the region we serve.

-The Northwest MRC is made up of what were previously three distinct units: the Central Shenandoah MRC (CSMRC), Lord Fairfax MRC (LFMRC), and Thomas Jefferson MRC (TJMRC).
-The Northwest MRC is one of over twenty MRC units throughout the Commonwealth that make up the Virginia Medical Reserve Corps, the public health emergency preparedness and response volunteer program administered by the Virginia Department of Health, and serves a geographic area spanning the Central Shenandoah Health District, the Lord Fairfax Health District, and the Thomas Jefferson Health District.
-While the Northwest MRC overall acts as a singular Medical Reserve Corps program throughout the region, unit leadership still recognizes the TJMRC, CSMRC, and LFMRC as distinct “chapters” that are considered local assets under the direction and control of their respective health districts.
+The Northwest MRC is one of over twenty MRC units throughout the Commonwealth of Virginia that make up the Virginia Medical Reserve Corps, the public health emergency preparedness and response volunteer program administered by the Virginia Department of Health, and serves a geographic area spanning the Central Shenandoah Health District, the Lord Fairfax Health District, and the Blue Ridge Health District (formerly Thomas Jefferson Health District).
+While the Northwest MRC overall acts as a singular Medical Reserve Corps program throughout the region, unit leadership still recognizes the Blue Ridge (Charlottesville) MRC, Central Shenandoah MRC, and Lord Fairfax MRC as distinct “chapters” that are considered local assets under the direction and control of their respective health districts.

 The mission of the Northwest MRC is: